nim-lang/website/jekyll/install_windows.md

 The zip file includes a simple application called ``finish.exe`` that can attempt to add the first directory into your ``PATH``.
-This tool also attempts to check for the presence of a C compiler.
-But because of differences between platforms, command shells and bugs in ``finish.exe``, the modifications to the ``PATH`` variable may fail or you may see a false error message regarding your C compiler.
+This tool also checks for the presence of a C compiler and can install ``MingW``, the GNU C compiler collection for Windows.

 # Notes about compiler dependencies

 The Nim compiler needs a C compiler in order to compile software.
-You must install this separately and ensure that it is in your ``PATH``.
+You can use ``finish.exe`` to install MingW.

 The following versions of MingW are known to work with the latest version of Nim.